 CSB/SJU students on the Chile program study in Viña del Mar, also known as the "Garden City", located 70 miles west of Chile's capitol, Santiago.
 Picturesque beaches, lakes, and mountains surround Viña del Mar.
 Adjacent to Viña del Mar is Valparaiso, the most important port of Chile and in the South American Pacific.
 This region is well known for its wines and agricultural products.

 - Excellent location for students working to perfect their Spanish language skills in the classroom, at the homestay, and around Chile.

 - Excursions include Santiago, Isla Negra, and a week long trip to the north of Chile.

 Students attend classes at Universidad Adolfo Ibáñez (UAI), a private university beautifully located, with an extraordinary view of the bay, only 10 minutes from downtown.
 CSB/SJU students take one course (Study Abroad Seminar) from their CSB/SJU faculty director.
-In addition, students choose from courses in fine arts, history, or advanced grammar.
+Students participate in the Chile program on 2 separate but concurrent tracks: the Hispanic Studies major/minor track (pre-req HISP 311) or the Latin and America and Chile Studies track (pre-req HISP 112).
 The Chile program offers students the unique opportunity to either take classes offered exclusively for CSB/SJU students, or to add in one to two courses from the complete UAI curriculum, giving students the opportunity to explore a wide variety of subjects alongside Chilean students!